Anno Imo Potatoes

 Inventory, lb : 0

-Anno imo are available in the fall and winter months.
+Anno imo are available in the fall through winter.

-The Anno imo is rich in dietary fiber and immune boosting vitamin C. It also contains a significant amount of potassium and vitamin E.
+The Anno imo is rich in dietary fiber and vitamin C. It also contains a significant amount of potassium and vitamin E.

-Anno imo can be used in a variety of different sweet and savory preparations as result of it's high sugar and starch content.
-Baking and roasting will enhance it's naturally sweet flavor.
-Puree and add to soups, stews, custards, tarts and baked goods.
-Bake and stuff with a variety of different fillings.
-Slice into wedges and roast or fry.
+The Anno imo can be used in both sweet and savory preparations as a result of its high sugar and starch content.
+Baking and roasting will enhance its naturally sweet flavor.
+It can also be pureed and added to soups, stews, custards, tarts and baked goods.
 Their sweet flavor pairs well with butter, honey, walnuts, lime, chives, curry and warm spices such as cinnamon, nutmeg, cumin and clove.
 The Anno imo will keep for a couple of weeks when stored in a cool, dry, and dark place.

-Many Japanese take pride in the Anno imo and believe that only soil and climate in Tanegashima can produce the rich and sweet taste Anno imo is known for.
+Many Japanese take pride in the Anno imo and believe that only soil and climate in Tanegashima can produce the rich and sweet taste the Anno imo is known for.
 In the cold winter months, food trucks and carts known as ishi-yakiimo and yaki imo can be found on the streets of Japan selling stone baked sweet potatoes such as the Anno imo.